BlackHershey/4dfp-docs/docs/examples/bold-example.rst

 This produces a correlation matrix, ${FCdir}/${patid}_seed_regressors_CCR.dat.

-You can display the matrix by importing the data into matlab and using the :code:`imagesc` function.
+You can display the matrix with any plotting tool (i.e. :code:`imagesc` in matlab, :code:`matplotlib.pyplot.imshow` in python).

 .. image:: ../_static/corr_matrix.png